StarterSquad/startersquad.com/_posts/2013-06-30-the-great-rewrite.md

 In addition you will need to assess how much a higher velocity is going to matter business wise.
 If your product is feature complete and needs no new features, you might not care at all.
-But if the product needs regular maintenance, increased velocity will linearly cut maintenance costs, while giving you more business flexibilty.
+But if the product needs regular maintenance, increased velocity will linearly cut maintenance costs, while giving you more business flexibility.
 Unfortunately, experiments to measure this require the full rewrite anyway, so you'll have to use your gut for this one.

 After doing these estimations, doing the rewrite becomes a (somewhat) quantified business decision.

-###Taking the decision to rewrite or not
+### Taking the decision to rewrite or not

-####Are you making money?
+#### Are you making money?

 If so, you have time.
 The only risk of not doing the rewrite is making less money, which might be unfortunate, but not catastrophic.
 The time gives you the option to make reservations to keep the option of a rewrite.